-Visitors are asked to sign in at the school reception and are given a lanyard, which confirms they have permission to be on site.
-If visitors have undergone the appropriate checks, they can be provided with a black lanyard and have unescorted access to the school site.
-Visitors who have not undergone the required checks will wear a red lanyard and be escorted at all times.
+Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
+If visitors have undergone the appropriate checks, they can be provided with unescorted access to the school site.
+Visitors who have not undergone the required checks will be escorted at all times.